 On the other hand, it also means the synthetic dataset should represent the dynamics of the Tübingen data accurately, at least as far as the neural network is able to capture the causal relationship between data.
-One can think of SynthNN as offering a lower bound on how representative the synthetic dataset is of the Tübingen data and thus hopefully of the real world.
+One can think of SynthNN as offering a lower bound on how representative the synthetic dataset is of the Tübingen data and thus of real-world causal systems.

 Regardless of the point of view, it seems clear that the results obtained by SynthNN provide additional evidence of how representative the developed synthetic dataset is of real-world data.
-As such, this method serves as further validation not only of the dataset itself but also of its underlying assumption: the central role of exchangeability in causal discovery.
-This is even stronger, taking into account the many unintentional additional assumptions present in the design choices of both the synthetic dataset generation algorithm and the neural network architecture.
+As such, this method serves as further validation, not only of the dataset itself, but also of its underlying assumption: the central role of exchangeability in causal discovery.
+This is an even stronger result when taking into account the many unintentional additional assumptions present in the design choices of both the synthetic dataset generation algorithm and the neural network architecture.

-Furthermore, SynthNN is a causal discovery method in full right, since it estimates the causal direction of real-world data, only based on first principles.
+Lastly, SynthNN is a causal discovery method in full right, since it estimates the causal direction of real-world data, only based on first principles.
 This is in stark contrast to the CNN from Singh et al. \citep{cnntueb}, which is itself trained on the Tübingen data.
 However, unlike other methods, such as LiNGAM or bQCD, it does not have such a direct downstream application to the problem of causal representation learning.
 While LiNGAM and bQCD's assumptions have concise mathematical representations and thus can be more easily fit into a machine learning pipeline, SynthNN's key assumption lies in the representational power of the synthetic dataset, which is harder to integrate.
-Nevertheless, SynthNN clearly shows the validity of developing a causal discovery method by training a neural network (or any other machine learning algorithm) on a dataset that is believed to represent real-world data well.
+Nevertheless, SynthNN clearly shows the validity of developing a causal discovery method by training a neural network (or any other machine learning algorithm) on a dataset that is believed to represent real-world data.

-In conclusion, we believe SynthNN shows itself not only to be a valid method for causal discovery, but also further proves the central thesis of this paper: that i.i.d. causal discovery should be reframed as exchangeable.